Updated: Jun 27, 2022

 Last year, I totaled about ninety hours exploring my designated square, from April to late August.
 As I visited new parts of the province, however, I could add breeding information from any square.
 If I saw a robin nest-building while vacationing in the Bruce Penninsula, for example, I could submit that as Confirmed Breeding Evidence on the Nature Counts application.
 The app locator does a quick determination of what square you are in.
 Nesting season brings some predictability to bird activities, making it so much easier to find them in their seemingly random movements.
 Early in the season, passerines spend long hours singing, often out in the open or perched high on a branch, offering colorful photo opportunities.
 The bold males are advertising, so one need only to follow the “music” to find the singer.
 Singing indicates Possible Breeding Evidence.
 Once established, males tend not to stray far from their area.
 A male bird found singing for 7 days in a row on a territory is upgraded to Probable Breeding Evidence.
 Listening to bird songs repetitively, hour after hour, day after day is a surefire method for learning or improving one’s birding-by-ear skills and it becomes easier to identify a selection of songsters way off in the distance.
 I even began to tease out and recognize more subtle chip and call notes.
 Now I can distinguish the sound of a woodpecker flaking bark, or the snap of a flycatcher’s bill as it swoops in to nab a wasp.
 From atlassing observations, I also learned that birds dump their load just before they are about to fly, so if I was looking for a flight shot, I waited for the whitewash!

 As birds pair up and set up territories, exciting interactions between the sexes and disputes between males intensify.
 I’ve witnessed Spotted Sandpipers entwined in a death grip, a raven pair gurgling sweet nothings to each other and sparrows copulating as a high-wire act.
 While watching swallows, I clued in that swooping in to pick up a goose feather and riding it around like a broomstick was part of their mating display.
 As nest building begins, I look for covert rustling movements on the ground, in roadside grass or in shrubs where birds might be breaking off twigs.
 Early one morning while doing a point count, I was surprised to see the rather uncommon Clay-colored Sparrow pop up with dry grass in its bill, on a wire fence right next to the car.
 Sparrow nest-building and Killdeer doing a broken-wing distraction display can be upgraded again to the top level of Confirmed Breeding Evidence.
-The Killdeer is trying to draw an enemy away from an existing nest or young.
+The Killdeer is trying to draw an intruder away from an existing nest or young.

 The nest area, as a focal point, offers many chances to capture interesting behaviour shots, but it goes with a serious cautionary note.
 One must take great care to keep a respectable observing distance, so not to interfere with birds’ natural instincts and privacy.
 If I saw a Chipping Sparrow, for example, in the process of nest building, I take notes, then research the number of days for incubation, and finally return again cautiously when it might be carrying food to nestlings.
 I’d like to emphasize that it’s not important to pinpoint actual nest locations because behaviours such as birds carrying food or nest material are ample evidence to confirm and note a breeding record.
 Also, I don't want my interest to be observed by any stealth nest robbers.
 When possible, I do my viewing from inside my car.